The Labour Standards Code says that employers must give employees both vacation time and vacation pay.

 Employers decide when employees will take their vacation time.
 Employers must tell employees when their vacation will begin at least one week before it begins.
 Many employers let their employees choose when to take vacation time; however, the employer has the final say.

 Employees who work full time must take vacation time.
-Employees who work less than 90 per cent of the regular working hours during the 12 months when they earned vacation can give up vacation time and just collect their vacation pay (see below for information on vacation pay).
-When an employee tells an employer in writing that the employee will give up vacation time, the employer must pay the employee their vacation pay no later than one month after the date the 12 month earning period ends.
+Employees who work less than 90 percent of the regular working hours during the 12 months when they earned vacation can give up vacation time and just collect their vacation pay (see below for information on vacation pay).
+When an employee tells an employer in writing that the employee will give up vacation time, the employer must pay the employee vacation pay no later than one month after the date the 12 month earning period ends.

 If the employer and employee agree, the vacation time may be broken into two or more vacation periods, if the employee receives a full two weeks’ vacation (or three weeks in their ninth year onward), and the employee receives at least one unbroken week of vacation.